 1. Wix — Best for Design Flexibility

-Wix is the most widely used hosted website builder globally, with over 230 million registered users.
-Its drag-and-drop editor gives users pixel-level control over layout without writing a line of code.
-Unlike WordPress, which requires theme files and page builder plugins to achieve similar visual control, Wix builds that capability directly into the editor.
+Wix is the most widely used hosted website builder in the world, with more than 230 million registered users.
+Its drag-and-drop editor hands users pixel-level control over layout without touching a line of code.
+WordPress needs theme files and page builder plugins to get anywhere near that level of visual control; Wix just builds it into the editor.

-Wix offers over 900 designer-made templates across every major category — portfolios, business sites, restaurants, events, and online stores.
-Its AI-powered website builder, Wix ADI, can generate a complete starter site based on a few questions about your goals.
+There are over 900 designer-made templates spanning every major category: portfolios, business sites, restaurants, events, online stores.
+Wix ADI, its AI-powered website builder, can generate a complete starter site after asking a few questions about your goals.

 Best for: Small businesses, freelancers, creative professionals, and anyone who wants maximum design control without technical complexity.